Consulting for handling lithium ion batteries - from placing on the market to disposal

 - in Germany

-We know the requirements for recycling of batteries from the different countries
+We know the requirements for recycling batteries from different countries

-We show you how to take back lithium-ion batteries most efficiently
+We show you the most efficient way to take back lithium-ion batteries

 Our experts for